brockweaver/hxu/README.md

 Planned future features:
 - sftp sync capability to automatically pull down expected files to a local repository
-- event webhooks to handling consuming events off Azure Service Bus and calling a REST-friendly webhook you implement
+- event webhooks for consuming events off Azure Service Bus and calling a REST-friendly webhook you implement

 ## Commands
 `hxu file parse` - processes stdin stream as one of the fixed-width files emitted by Helix.
 Will emit a jsonlines-formatted stream to stdout.
 Auto detects file content based on file header line and parses appropriately.
 Options exist to override this default behavior.
 Pass the `--help` flag to see all of them.